 MEDICATION-ASSISTED RECOVERY

-Medication-Assisted Treatment (MAT), especially Methadone, is most often seen as the "last resort" to treat opioid addiction (opioids meaning: fentanyl, heroin, oxycodone, hydrocodone, morphine, etc.) yet, no matter how many lives Methadone or Suboxone has undoubtedly saved, stigma still surrounds these medications.
-That stigma is primarily based upon fears and assumptions, not based upon science and evidence.
+Medication-Assisted Treatment (MAT), especially Methadone, is most often seen as the "last resort" to treat opioid addiction (opioids meaning: fentanyl, heroin, oxycodone, hydrocodone, morphine, etc.) yet, no matter how many lives Methadone or Buprenorphine has undoubtedly saved and continues to save, stigma still surrounds these medications.
+That stigma is primarily based upon fear, disinformation, and assumptions...
+NOT based upon science, pharmacokinetics, and evidence-based research.

-There are many misconceptions, concerns, and myths surrounding MAT, which education about this particular type of treatment may help to break that stigma.
-Family members are often concerned about their loved one's health and future, only wanting what they believe to be best.
-This is because you may have heard some things about MAT that cause alarm; one of the most commonly voiced concerns is "Methadone is just trading one addiction for another."
+There are many misconceptions, myths, and misjudgment surrounding MAT.
+The goal is to alleviate those misconceptions and reduce/eliminate that stigma through the education found in this brochure.
+It's often out of concern and love that family and/or friends will repeat and perpetuate myths and rumors they have heard regarding MAT.
+They may do this without understanding the facts, which in turn may cause a candidate for MAT to be hesitant to begin this life saving treatment.
+This is because you may have heard some things about MAT that cause alarm; one of the most commonly voiced concerns is "Methadone or Buprenorphine is just trading one addiction for another."
 Many feel that the only way to truly recover from addiction is to abstain from all "mood-altering" substances... and this is still true.
-However, as science has progressed, we now understand that Methadone and Suboxone are not at all mood-altering substances.
+However, as medicine and science has progressed, we now understand that Methadone and Buprenorphine are NOT mood-altering substances at all.

-Science has since unlocked that long-term opioid addiction, shuts down the brain's natural production of the "Four Hormones of Happiness."
+Science has proven long-term opiate or opioid use, shuts down the brain's natural production of the "Four Hormones of Happiness."
 These hormones are dopamine, endorphins, serotonin, and oxytocin.
 Even though Opioid Use Disorder (OUD) effects all of these chemicals being naturally produced by the brain, endorphins and dopamine are the two most impacted.

-THE SCIENCE OF OPIOID ADDICTION & WHY MAT WORKS
+THE SCIENCE OF OPIOID USE DISORDER & WHY MAT WORKS

 ENDORPHINS - The word "endorphin" comes from "endogenous", meaning, coming from within, and "morphine" - i.e., morphine from within.
 When endorphins interact with opioid receptors in the brain, you feel euphoric, elated, and free of pain.
-When opioid medications and fentanyl/heroin interact with opioid receptors, this also leads to euphoria and feelings of pleasure, but it is intensified immensely.
-Endorphins are chemicals that we all produce, these enable us to feel pleasure and happiness.
-Endorphins are released when we eat delicious food, enjoy a beautiful sunset, exercise, receive a "runner's high," make love, and even when we are injured, endorphins act as natural painkillers.
-The human body naturally produces endogenous opioids (endorphins) which function like hormones and activate opioid receptors in the brain.
-However, opioid drugs work much differently than endogenous opioids like endorphins.
-Unlike the opioids your body naturally produces, opioid drugs can have adverse side effects and can negatively affect the brain.
-When we flood our systems with exogenous opioids, our bodies recognize that we have plenty on board and cease to manufacture natural endorphins.
+Meaning that the human body naturally produces endogenous opioids (endorphins) which function like hormones and activate opioid receptors in the brain.
+This is what enables us to feel pleasure and happiness... endorphins are released when we experience something positive or enjoyable (eating delicious foods, enjoying a beautiful sunset, exercising, laughing with friends) and they are even released when we become injured, acting as natural painkillers.
+However when opioid medications like fentanyl/heroin are introduced to our opioid receptors, this leads to euphoria and feelings of pleasure, but it is intensified immensely.
+These exogenous opioid drugs work much differently than endogenous opioids like endorphins.
+Unlike the opioids your body naturally produces, opioid drugs negatively affect the brain.
+When we flood our systems with these incredibly potent opioids, our body and brain recognize that we have plenty on board and cease to manufacture natural endorphins.

 HOW DOES METHADONE TREAT OPIOID USE DISORDER (OUD)?

 Methadone is a synthetic (man-made) opioid medication, used to treat the opioid addicted brain, developed in 1937 and on the market by 1943, it has some unique properties that make it extremely effective when treating OUD and managing withdrawal.
 It is a long-acting medicine, remaining active in the body for up to 72 hours after ingestion.
-It does not cause a "high" or euphoric state, like other short-acting opioids will cause.
+When taken as prescribed, it does not cause a "high" or euphoric state, like other short-acting opioids will cause.
 This is due to Methadone being taken up gradually by the brain, not sharply and suddenly.
 Methadone is also unique as it can act as a "blocker" against other opiates.
-Once Methadone binds to the opiate receptors in the brain, it is very difficult for other opiates to override this medication.
-To put this simply, Methadone almost acts like a cage, leaving other opiates unable to penetrate that cage... so patients soon realize their preferred opiate is no longer effective.
+Once Methadone binds to the opioid receptors in the brain, it is very difficult for other opioids to override this medication.
+To put it simply, Methadone places a cage around the opioid receptors, leaving other opioids unable to penetrate that cage... so patients soon realize their preferred opioid has decreased effects or it's no longer effective at all.

 WHY DO I SEE METHADONE PATIENTS THAT APPEAR HIGH & WHY DOES OVERDOSE STILL OCCUR?